dyst5422/react-data-multi-filter/README.md

 ## Usage

-This can either be used as a standalone component with render props...
+This is a standalone component with render props...
 ```tsx
 import { DataFilter } from 'react-data-multi-filter';